rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 unlike Cloud Networks, ServiceNet is multi-tenant.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You Cannot NAT via ServiceNet
+You cannot NAT via ServiceNet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To prevent spoofing,
-ServiceNet is filtered on source and destination MAC, and destination IP.
+ServiceNet is filtered on the source and destination MAC, and destination IP.
 Thus, NAT will not work via ServiceNet.
-If you wish to NAT, create a :ref:`Gateway Instance<network-gateway-instances>` and use Cloud Networks.
+If you want to NAT, create a :ref:`Gateway instance<network-gateway-instances>` and use Cloud Networks.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Additional Cloud Networks Limits and Features
+Additional Cloud Networks limits and features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Up to 10 cloud networks are supported per region, with 250 hosts per network.
-Cloud networks can be attached to and detached from live servers, making it possible to change the network while rebuilding cloud servers.
+Cloud Networks can be attached to and detached from live servers, making it possible to change the network while rebuilding Cloud Servers.
 Cloud Networks also includes full support for broadcasting and multicasting required for some clustering technologies.